College Experience Guide for LGBTQ+ Students

 Impacts of the Pandemic

-The ongoing COVID-19 pandemic has amplified preexisting challenges for LGBTQ+ college students, such as financial hardship, health disparities, housing insecurity, home/family conditions that aren't fully supportive, and a sense of isolation and disconnection from communities and support systems.
+The ongoing COVID-19 pandemic has amplified preexisting challenges for LGBTQ+ college students, such as financial stress, health disparities, housing insecurity, home/family conditions that aren't fully supportive, and a sense of isolation and disconnection from communities and support systems.
 Understanding this context is essential to recognizing the hurdles these students were already experiencing prior to the pandemic, and it informs the unique support LGBTQ+ college students need moving forward.

 Fighting for Racial Justice